astronomer/astronomer-cosmos/docs/configuration/task-display-name.rst

 In Airflow, `task_id` does not support non-ASCII characters.
 Therefore, if users wish to use non-ASCII characters (such as their native language) as display names while keeping `task_id` in ASCII, they can use the `display_name` parameter.

-To work with projects that use non-ASCII characters in model names, the `set_task_id_by_node` field of `RenderConfig` can be utilized.
+To work with projects that use non-ASCII characters in model names, the `normalize_task_id` field of `RenderConfig` can be utilized.

 Example: